pyprojectx/pyprojectx/docs/docs/usage.md

     .\pw --init poetry
     ```

-Now you can run any Poetry command with the [`px`](/usage/#install-the-global-px-script) or `pw` script, f.e. `px poetry install`
+Any extra arguments are passed to Poetry's init command, f.e. `./pw --init poetry --no-interaction`.

-Any extra arguments are passed to the Poetry init command, f.e. `./pw --init poetry --no-interaction`.
+Now you can run any Poetry command with the `pw` or [`px`](/usage/#install-the-global-px-script) script, f.e. `./pw poetry install`

 !!! info "In-project virtual environment"
     `--init poetry` will also copy a `poetry.toml` to your project directory: